yzigangirova/lcms-go/README.md

+# lcms-go

-This is a port of LittleCMS to the Go programming language.
+This is a port of [LittleCMS](https://www.littlecms.com/) (lcms2) to the Go programming language.

+LittleCMS is a small, open-source color management engine that implements ICC color management.
+It uses ICC profiles to convert colors between device-dependent spaces (such as RGB and CMYK) and device-independent spaces (such as Lab and XYZ), providing consistent color reproduction across imaging and printing workflows.

-The port is incomplete.
+The Go port is **incomplete** and still evolving.

-    Endianness
+## Endianness

 Big-endian platforms are not currently supported.
 The code is structured so big-endian support can be added later, but it is non-functional for now.

-    Scope
+## Scope

-    This Go port focuses on ICC-based color interpretation for common spaces—Gray, RGB, CMYK, Lab, XYZ using existing profiles and standard PCS conversions.
-To keep it lean, it omits features not required to use profiles: profile-building and measurement I/O (e.g., CGATS/IT8, spectral data), advanced appearance models (e.g., CIECAM02), profile authoring utilities (profile writing/ID calculation), and advanced gamut analysis/mapping tools.
+This Go port focuses on ICC-based color interpretation for common spaces — Gray, RGB, CMYK, Lab, XYZ — using existing profiles and standard PCS conversions.

+To keep it lean, it omits features not required to *use* profiles, including:

+- Profile-building and measurement I/O (e.g. CGATS/IT8, spectral data)
+- Advanced appearance models (e.g. CIECAM02)
+- Profile authoring utilities (profile writing / ID calculation)
+- Advanced gamut analysis / mapping tools

+## Multithreading / concurrency

+Some multithreading-related elements from the original C code (flags, hooks, and structs) have been kept in the API for legacy compatibility and possible future use, but they are not active in the current Go port.

+Actual parallelism is implemented using Go’s own goroutines and synchronization primitives, not the old C threading infrastructure.

-    Memory management (work in progress)
+## Memory management (work in progress)

-    I’m exploring Go arena usage for better memory behavior; some parameters/hooks exist, but this is not developed yet.
-Some C-style free functions are intentionally left in place for possible future use—they are no-ops for now.
+I am exploring Go arena usage for better memory behavior; some parameters and hooks exist, but this is not developed yet.

+Some C-style free functions are intentionally left in place for possible future use — they are no-ops for now.
-I’ve tried to stay close to the LittleCMS style (both out of respect and for easier debugging), so some code looks “ungoish” (e.g., more goto than typical Go).
-That may change over time.

-The port is still early; testing and issue reports are very welcome.

-## Installation

-Requires Go 1.22+.

-go get github.com/yzigangirova/lcms-go

-License & attribution

-    License: MIT.
-See LICENSE.

-    Copyright (this port): © 2025 Yuliana Zigangirova

-    Upstream attribution: Portions derived from LittleCMS (lcms).
-    © 1998–2023 Marti Maria Saguer — used under the MIT License.